-MSc DEGREE IN CO-OPERATIVE ORGANISATION/FOOD MARKETING/ RURAL DEVELOPMENT Part I: (See under Postgraduate Diploma in Co-operative Organisation/Food Marketing/Rural Development).
-Note: An average mark of at least 50% must be achieved at the first attempt at the University Examination for the Postgraduate Diploma in Co-operative Organisation/Food Marketing/Rural Development in order to proceed to Part II.
-Part II: Submission of a dissertation (FE6100) on research completed during an internal postgraduate programme of one year's duration from the date of first registration for Part II.
-The dissertation is assessed on an Honours/Fail basis.
-Students may be required to pass an examination on the subject matter of the dissertation if the examiners so decide.
+MSc DEGREE IN CO-OPERATIVE ORGANISATION/FOOD MARKETING/ RURAL DEVELOPMENT Part I: (See under Postgraduate Diploma in Co-operative Organisation/Food Marketing/Rural Development).Note: An average mark of at least 50% must be achieved at the first attempt at the University Examination for the Postgraduate Diploma in Co-operative Organisation/Food Part II:Submission of a dissertation (FE6100) on research completed during an internal postgraduateprogramme of one year's duration from the date of first registration for Part II.
+Thedissertation is assessed on an Honours/Fail basis.
+Students may be required to pass anexamination on the subject matter of the dissertation if the examiners so decide.